EnricoMMalatesta/EnricoMMalatesta.github.io/blog/2025/REM1.md

-# The Random Energy Model
+# The Random Energy Model -- Part I

 ## Main definitions
 The Random Energy Model (REM) is probably the easiest disordered system model with a non-trivial (spin glass) behaviour.
 It has been introduced and solved by B. Derrida \citep{derrida1980}.
 It consists in having $2^N$ random independent energy levels $E_i$ each one being extracted from a Gaussian distribution, which I take for simplicity to be having zero mean and variance $N J$